Learning you’re expecting your second baby is a roller coaster of emotions. What I didn’t expect was how that would make me see my first born.

 What does this have to do with us becoming a family of four?
 Well, I’m scared, again.
 For a whole new set of reasons.

-When that teeny tiny blue line showed that baby no. 2 was in fact growing I was flooded with emotions.
+When that teeny tiny blue line showed that a second baby was in fact growing I was flooded with emotions.
 A natural feeling.
 Excitement, of course.
 We’ve always planned to have a big family and we know you’ll make such a great big sister.
 Excitement for the tiny kicks in my tummy as baby gets stronger.
 For that feeling of complete awe at the tiniest little person with their whole life before them.

 There is also fear.
 Pregnancy may very well be one of the scariest things a woman will do.
 There are no guarantees, no way to know at first what’s happening, and a completely open book on the little life growing.

 This time around, the fear is not only because of the uncertainty but because I worry about you.
 Will I have the energy to keep up and enjoy time with you?
-Even more so, will our bond change with a new baby?
+Even more so, will our bond change with a second baby?